Above, some not Urnula craterium.

-Another aspect of turtles.
+Below: another aspect of turtles.

-I spent so long taking pictures of this that my friend, who had wandered on ahead, came back to find me and asked some other people on the trail if they’d seen me.
+I spent so long taking pictures of this that my friend, who had wandered on ahead, came back to find me and had asked some other people on the trail if they’d seen me.
 They had not.
 I saw them, though.

 I had my face so close to the vast whiteness that I didn't notice the scutes scattered around until I sat back for a bit.

 Yes, you can count the ridges to get some idea of how old a box turtle is, but past a certain age the ridges are very close together so it's hard to be accurate.
 I've never been able to count more than 16, and wild box turtles can live to be at least 30 years old.
 Wild ones usually live longer than captive ones!